irmen/prog8/docs/source/syntaxreference.rst

     16 virtual registers cx16.r0...cx16.r15 from the Commander X16 into the zeropage as well (but not on the same locations).
 They are relocated automatically by the compiler.
     The other options need those locations for other things so those virtual registers have to be put into memory elsewhere (outside of the zeropage).
-Trying to use them as zero page variables or pointers etc. will be a lot slower in those cases!
+Trying to use them as zeropage variables or pointers etc. will be a lot slower in those cases!
     On the Commander X16 the registers are always in zeropage.
 On other targets, for now, they are always outside of the zeropage.